influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

   )
   |> mean()
 ```
+In this example, the `_value` in the table below shows the average `oil_temp` from our specific batch start and stop.
+To recieve the following input data, the `mean()` function calculates the average value between that time range for every individual batch.

 | stationID | _start                   | _stop                    | _value             |
 |:-----     | -----                    | -----                    |             ------:|